techslogi/Binding-of-Isaac-VR/README.md

 > **Beta.** Playable start to finish, including major bosses.
 Expect a few
 > visual oddities.
 Bug reports very welcome — see [Reporting a bug](#reporting-a-bug).
+> MODS ARE CURRENTLY UNSUPPORTED.
+Consider running this vanilla to experience this mod without any issues.

 ---